Career Guide

 Game Warden in Maryland — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Maryland are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Maryland Department of Natural Resources, Natural Resources Police.
 Maryland Natural Resources Police is the oldest state law enforcement agency, established in 1874.
-The BLS does not separately report game-warden wage data for Maryland in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Maryland game warden pay, consult the Maryland Department of Natural Resources, Natural Resources Police, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Maryland's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Maryland Department of Natural Resources, Natural Resources Police recruitment page.
+Maryland's enforcement footprint is distinctive: Chesapeake Bay crab and oyster fishery enforcement by the oldest state police force (est. 1874).
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Maryland Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Maryland wardens should verify current pay ranges with the Maryland Department of Natural Resources, as the BLS does not separately report the state's data.
+Maryland wardens should verify current pay ranges with the Maryland Department of Natural Resources, Natural Resources Police, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens